MagretAdekunle/MagretAdekunle/README.md

 -   🤘🏿 I studied at The University of Texas with a focus on Computer Science, Black Studies, and Math (Class of 2024).

 -   🏫  I will be attending Johns Hopkin University in 2025 (fall) to begin my Master of Computer Science with a concentration in Enterprise and Web Computing & Software Engineering.
 An subsequently another Master degree from Johns Hopkin University in Artificial Intelligence.
-- 🌱 I’m currently learning **Machine Learning.js & Artificial Intelligence**
+- 🌱 I’m currently learning **Machine Learning & Artificial Intelligence**

 - 👀 I’m interested in Machine Learning,Artificial Intelligence, Software Engineering, Full-Stack Engineering, & Front-End Engineering <br />